3choff/dictate/README.md

 *   **Interactive Settings:** Configure API keys, transcription services (Deepgram, Cartesia, Groq, Gemini, Mistral, SambaNova, Fireworks), text rewrite provider and mode (Groq, Gemini, Mistral, SambaNova, Fireworks), transcription language, and text insertion modes through a dedicated settings window.
 *   **Help & Support:** Quick access to the project's GitHub page via a help button.
 *   **Global Keyboard Shortcuts:** System-wide shortcuts for recording, text rewrite, compact mode, and more (see [Keyboard Shortcuts](#keyboard-shortcuts) section).
 *   **Text Rewrite:** Select any text in any app and click the sparkle button (or press `Ctrl+Shift+R`) to rewrite it using your chosen mode and AI provider.
-Choose from Grammar Correction, Professional Tone, Polite Tone, Casual Tone, or Structured & Organized (default: Grammar Correction with Groq).
-Click again while pulsing to abort.
+Choose from Grammar Correction, Professional Tone, Polite Tone, Casual Tone, or Structured & Organized. **Fully customizable prompts:** Edit the instructions for any mode directly in settings to tailor the AI's behavior to your exact needs.
 *   **Audio Cues:** Audible "beep" on starting recording and "clack" on stopping recording for clear feedback.
 *   **Push‑to‑Talk (Batch Providers):** Optional mode that records only while you hold the recording shortcut, then transcribes immediately on release.
 Enable it in Settings → Customize.
 Supported with Groq, Gemini, Mistral, SambaNova, and Fireworks.
 When a streaming provider (Deepgram, Cartesia) is selected, Push‑to‑Talk is disabled and a brief warning explains it’s only available with batch providers.
 *   **Multiple Transcription Services:**